 I have a love-hate relationship with digital.
 My age I guess, but also a craving for the natural world and for people to talk to each other, rather than screens.
-At the same time, I have spent much of the past twenty years tapping away on keyboards, so perhaps it's one rule for me and one rule for them.
-But still, I enjoy the 'simmering under the surface' mentality of the following verses.
+At the same time, I have spent much of the past twenty years tapping away on keyboards, so perhaps it's one rule for me, one rule for them.
+But I still enjoy the simmering-under-the-surface mentality of the verses in this section.

-The first two poems, almost twenty years apart rail against screen technology: that large gadget that sits in our living room and the small one we hold in our hand.
+The first two poems, almost twenty years apart, rail against screen technology: that large gadget that sits in our living room and the small one we hold in our hand.